pzivich/zEpid/docs/Graphics.rst

 There are other optional arguments to adjust the plot (colors of points/point shape/etc.).
 Take a look through the function documentation for available options.
 One unfortunate consequence of how the plot is currently generated, there is not option to directly edit the plot outside of the function.
-This is for future work/revisions to the code.
+This is for future revisions to the source code.

 *NOTE* There is one part of the effect measure plot that is not particularly pretty.
 In the ``plot()`` function there is an optional argument ``t_adjuster``.
 This argument changes the alignment of the table so that the table aligns